JivkoKostadinov/telerik-github-actions-2021/README.md

 - Add worklflow process notifications: Slack, MS bots and etc.

 - Reports from all tests could be stored and send for further analyses

+- Add some cache where we install dependcies adn etc.